Sujanpur

 Sujanpur is a city and municipal council in the Pathankot district of the Indian state of Punjab.
 It is 06 km from Pathankot towards Jammu on Jalandhar-Jammu-Amritsar National Highway (NH-1A).
 It is situated near the banks of Ravi River and surrounded by two canals: UBDC and Bias Link.
 Sujanpur Municipal Council area is divided into 15 wards.

 Sujanpur is the second most populous and largest urban area (शहरी क्षेत्र) in the district after Pathankot.
-Sujanpur has a large garment market as well as many international schools.
+Sujanpur features a large garment market as well as numerous international schools.

 Demographics

 According to the 2015 Indian census, Sujanpur has a population of approximately 50,000 people.
 Men constitute 52% of the population and women 48%.
 Sujanpur has an average literacy rate of 71%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 66%.
 12% of the population is under 6 years of age.